- Health Professionals Registry (MoHWoRx) NEW

 - Federally Qualified Health Care Centers

-The Health Professional Nursing Student Loan Program provides financial aid to students pursuing careers as licensed practical nurses or professional nurses in underserved areas of Missouri.
+- Nurse Student Loan Program provides financial aid to students pursuing careers as licensed practical nurses or professional nurses in Missouri.